schemapile/schemapile.github.io/docs/index.markdown

 permalink: /
 ---

 SchemaPile is a collection of database schemas, extracted from DDL/DML statements in SQL files on public code repositories.
+We publish code to reproduce SchemaPile and the ready-to-use permissively licensed subset SchemaPile-Perm.

 <img src="assets/schemapile_format_wide.png" height="auto" width="750">